oracle-samples/cclunit-framework/doc/CCLUTMOCKING.md

 7. The table mocking APIs are not supported when called from within a reportwriter section.
 It might be tempting to use a dummyt query to set up mock data from a record structure, but various mocking calls such as cclutCreateMockTable, cclutRemoveMockTable and cclutAddMockData cannot be executed within the context of a query (because the implementations execute queries).
 Use a for loop instead.

 8. Mocking the tdbexecute "reply_to" entity is unsupported under certain conditions, specifically if a call to free the "reply_to" entity is made just prior to calling tdbexecute.
 If the scenario is truly necessary for a test, the best alternative is to define and use a subroutine for freeing the "reply_to" entity within the script and use a mock for that subroutine which does not actually perform the freeing of the "reply_to" entity.

+9. In versions of CCL prior to 8.14.4 (32-bit) and 9.2.4 (64-bit), mocking is not supported in situations where all of the following are true:
+    - The item to be mocked is inside of a subroutine declared using the "subroutine" syntax instead of the "declare" syntax.
+    - The item to be mocked is inside of a subroutine declared with the "with copy" option.
+    - A program is executed in the script-under-test before the first invocation of the subroutine containing the item to be mocked.

+   The simplest way to avoid this if all three are true is to change to the older "declare" syntax for the subroutine.

+10. In versions of CCL prior to 8.15.0 (32-bit) and 9.3.0 (64-bit), if a table is mocked and that table shares its name with one of its columns (e.g. code_value), then the column name will be incorrectly replaced when running cclutExecuteProgramWithMocks.
+If upgrading the CCL version is not an acceptable workaround, then the real versions of the table should be used instead of mocks.

+11. Starting with CCL versions 8.15.0 (32-bit) and 9.3.0 (64-bit), mocked items created through cclutCreateMockTable will not be applied to "rdb" commands.
+This was necessary to resolve the previous point.
+For "rdb" commands, it is best to use the real tables.

 ## Example
 Below is an example of some of the APIs available in the CCL Unit Mocking framework along with some simple notes.